DFE-Digital/get-into-teaching-api/README.md

 ### Deploying to Test/Dev Manually

 It can be useful on occasion to test changes in a hosted dev/test environment prior to merging.
-If you want to do this you need to raise a PR with your changes and manually create a tagged release (be sure to use something other than your PR number as the release tag) that can then be deployed to the dev/test environment as in the above process.
+If you want to do this you need to raise a PR with your changes and manually create a tagged release (be sure to use something other than your PR number as the release tag) that can then be deployed to the dev/test environment using the above process.

 ## Technical Details

 ### Environment

-If you want to run the API locally end-to-end you will need to populate the local development environment variables.
-Run:
+If you want to run the API locally (end-to-end) you will need to populate the local development environment variables.
+Run the following commands in order:

 ```
 az login